cjj/business-card-extractor/README.md

 # Business Card Contact Extractor

-A **Node.js / Next.js** web application that lets you upload photos of business cards, automatically extracts contact information, searches for a LinkedIn profile, and exports the results to a CSV file ready for import into Google Docs/Sheets.
+A **Node.js / Next.js** web application that lets you upload photos of business cards, automatically extracts contact information, searches for a LinkedIn profile, and exports the results to a CSV file ready for import into Google Contacts.

 ## Features